EpsilonSolutions/netscaler-command-reference/docs/network/route6/route6.md

 Minimum value: 0
 Maximum value: 4094

+<b>vxlan</b>
+Integer value that uniquely identifies a VXLAN through which the NetScaler appliance forwards the packets for this route.
+Minimum value: 1
+Maximum value: 16777215

 <b>weight</b>
 Positive integer used by the routing algorithms to determine preference for this route over others of equal cost.
 The lower the weight, the higher the preference.
 Default value: 1